qmacro/qmacro.github.io/_posts/2020-06-07-remote-mount-setup-on-the-pi.markdown

 ![The OAuth 2.0 Client ID](/content/images/2020/06/googleapiclient.png)

-### Configured `rclone`
+### Configured rclone

 After generating the credentials, I went back to the command line and fired up `rclone config`, following the guide in Artur's post mentioned earlier.
-Testing `rclone` after this was done (`rclone ls --max-depth 1 gdrive:`) showed that I could indeed see the contents of my Google Drive.
-A file `rclone.conf` was created in `~/.config/rclone/` too, this is what the contents look like (I've elided the credential details of course):
+Next, a simple test (`rclone ls --max-depth 1 gdrive:`) showed that I could indeed see the contents of my Google Drive.
+The configuration procedure caused a file `rclone.conf` to be created in `~/.config/rclone/` too, this is what the contents look like (I've elided the credential details of course):

 ```
 [gdrive]